umass-compsci-220/umass-compsci-220.github.io/materials/homework/lists-and-closures.md

 # Lists and Closures

-- Please download the project [here](https://github.com/umass-compsci-220/public-materials/raw/main/homework/03-lists.zip).
+- Please download the project [here](https://github.com/umass-compsci-220/public-materials/raw/main/homework/03-lists-and-closures.zip).
 - You may edit any file inside of `./src/`, **DO NOT make any edits to any file inside of `./include/`**

 ## Overview

-In this assignment, you will work with lists.
+In this assignment, you will work with lists and closures.

 ### Learning Objectives